IELTS Speaking Practice Test 4 (Part Wise) - Questions and Topics

 Now let us discuss all the four sections in detail:

 Fluency and coherence are linked with the ability of the candidate to articulate or express their viewpoints confidently without interruptions.
 This is one of the most important aspects that shows the prowess of a candidate in effective communication of the language.
 Candidates can refer to IELTS speaking examples to understand how other candidates speak with fluency and coherence.
 Any student attempting the answers wherein they sound to have crammed some text shall be graded a low score.
-Hence, it is recommended that the candidate should prepare to speak on various topics or develop the art of speaking in length to gain high band score.
+Hence, it is recommended that the candidate should prepare to speak on various topics or develop the art of speaking in length to gain high band IELTS score.

 The Lexical resource is concerned with the vocabulary skills of the candidates.
 Having a strong vocabulary in any language is advantageous to any candidate because a strong vocabulary is an indication of command over a language.
 Voracious reading and regular IELTS speaking practice can enhance the lexical resource abilities of the candidate.
 However, using irrelevant vocabulary or over usage of words may lower the score, the candidate must know the difference between using idiomatic expressions and using direct idioms.
 Remember that only the natural flow of language will help in getting a good band score.